 1. Team Stream’s single page scrolling

 The previous live score dashboard was integrated within a single-page scrolling framework of a team page.
-This design was driven the native “Stream” format of Team Stream.
-So it was important to leave the social media feed layout minimally altered to preserve the main functionality of the app, instead of confusing users and wasting resources on a structual redesign.
+This design was driven by the native “Stream” format of Team Stream.
+So it was important to leave the social media feed layout minimally altered to preserve the main functionality of the app, instead of confusing users and wasting resources on a structural redesign.

 2. Prioritisation of features

 With the introduction of a bunch of new features, there was limited real estate for the visibility of content, especially in the front-page dashboard.
 So the main challenge of this project was one of information architecture.